Deborahhasanago/SE_Project_Phase1_Team10/README.md

  Create an appointment booking interface that allows clients to book appointments.
  Include a calendar option for choosing appointment times and dates.
  Verify appointment requests to avoid scheduling conflicts.
- Implement notifications for both patients and administrators after an appointment is successfully scheduled.
  Allow administrators to approve and reschedule appointments as needed.
-Patient Dashboard:
- Create a patient dashboard that allows patients to check their arranged appointments and medical information.
  Implementing authentication and access controls will help to ensure data privacy and security.
 Administrative Dashboard: (admin/clinician)